ESSEX COUNTY RESEARCH RESOURCES

 The Essex Branch Collection is located at the Windsor Public Library, Central Branch.
 The books are held on open shelf reserve on the second floor (NE corner), and are available during the Library’s operating hours.

-Members of Essex Branch OGS receive a quarterly newsletter, Trails.
+Members of Essex Branch OA receive a quarterly newsletter, Trails.
 This journal focuses on genealogical issues specific to Essex County research, including a ‘Queries’ section.

-Membership in the Essex Branch OGS ‘piggy-backs’ on membership in the Ontario Genealogical Association.
-For more information about joining the Ontario Genealogical Society, please visit http://ogs.on.ca
+Membership in the Essex Branch OA ‘piggy-backs’ on membership in the Ontario Genealogical Association.
+For more information about joining the Ontario Ancestors (OGS), please visit OGS

-The Collection of the Essex County Branch of the Ontario Genealogical Society (EssexOGS) – link to partial listing
+The Collection of the Essex County Branch of the Ontario Ancestors (EssexOA) – link to partial listing

 Essex County Library